kolotsey/object-as-tree/README.md

 # Object as Tree

-A lightweight utility for visualizing JavaScript/TypeScript objects in a tree structure.
+A lightweight utility for visualizing JavaScript/TypeScript objects in a tree structure in the console.

 ## Table of Contents